-- (3) Rules may be made subject to conditions, or be made so as to apply differently according to factors, limitations or restrictions, as are specified in the rules. - (4) The Board of Legal Education rules must not require a person to satisfactorily complete before admission a period of supervised training that exceeds in length a period or periods equivalent to one full-time year (as determined in accordance with the rules).
+- Part 7.2 Board of Legal Education - (3) Rules may be made subject to conditions, or be made so as to apply differently according to factors, limitations or restrictions, as are specified in the rules. - (4) The Board of Legal Education rules must not require a person to satisfactorily complete before admission a period of supervised training that exceeds in length a period or periods equivalent to one full-time year (as determined in accordance with the rules).